r-rust/hellorust/readme.md

 Rust is a modern alternative to C and compiled rust code is ABI compatible with C. Many Rust libraries include C API headers so that the compiled rust code can be called from R/C/C++ as if it were C code.

-The [https://github.com/r-rust](https://github.com/r-rust) organization contains more examples!

-Also have a look at the [slides](https://jeroen.github.io/erum2018/) about this project presented at eRum2018.
+The [r-rust](https://github.com/r-rust) organization contains several example R packages interfacing with Rust.
+Also have a look at the [slides](https://jeroen.github.io/erum2018/) about this project presented at eRum2018!

 ## Cargo